Pennsylvania: Recreation

 Dorney Park & Wildwater Kingdom's Steel Force and Thunderhawk roller coasters in Allentown; Steel Force is the eighth-longest steel roller coaster in the world with a first drop of 205 ft and a top speed of 75 mph.
-Founded in 1884, Dorney Park & Wildwater Kingdom is the fifth-oldest amusement park in the nation.

 Pennsylvania is home to the nation's first zoo, the Philadelphia Zoo.
 Other zoos also accredited by the Association of Zoos and Aquariums (AZA) are the Pittsburgh Zoo & PPG Aquarium, Lehigh Valley Zoo and ZooAmerica.
 Erie Zoo was formerly accredited by AZA, but lost its accreditation in 2021.

-Pennsylvania is home to some of the most notable museums in the nation, including the Allentown Art Museum in Allentown, Carnegie Museums in Pittsburgh, the Philadelphia Art Museum in Philadelphia, and several others.
+Pennsylvania is home to some of the most notable museums in the nation, including the Allentown Art Museum in Allentown, Carnegie Museums in Pittsburgh, the Philadelphia Museum of Art in Philadelphia, and several others.
 One unique museum is the Houdini Museum in Scranton, the only building in the world devoted to the legendary magician.
 Pennsylvania is also home to the National Aviary, located in Pittsburgh.

 All 121 state parks in Pennsylvania feature free admission.

-Pennsylvania's notable amusement parks include Conneaut Lake Park, Dorney Park & Wildwater Kingdom, Dutch Wonderland, DelGrosso's Amusement Park, Great Wolf Lodge, Hersheypark, Idlewild Park, Kalahari Resorts Poconos, Kennywood, Knoebels, Lakemont Park, Sandcastle Waterpark, Sesame Place Philadelphia, and Waldameer Park.
+Pennsylvania's notable amusement parks include Conneaut Lake Park, Dorney Park & Wildwater Kingdom, Dutch Wonderland, DelGrosso's Park, Great Wolf Lodge, Hersheypark, Idlewild and Soak Zone, Kalahari Resorts Poconos, Kennywood, Knoebels, Lakemont Park, Sandcastle Waterpark, Sesame Place Philadelphia, and Waldameer & Water World.
 The largest indoor waterpark resort on the U.S. East Coast is Splash Lagoon in Erie.

 The state's notable music festivals include Musikfest, the nation's largest free music festival held annually each August in Bethlehem, the Philadelphia Folk Festival, Creation Festival, and Purple Door.
 The Great Allentown Fair, held annually at the Allentown Fairgrounds since the 19th century, is one of the nation's longest-running annual fairs.

 There are nearly one million licensed hunters in Pennsylvania.
 White-tail deer, black bear, cottontail rabbit, squirrel, turkey, and grouse are common game species.
 Pennsylvania is considered one of the finest wild turkey hunting states in the nation, alongside Texas and Alabama.
 Sport hunting in Pennsylvania provides a massive boost for the state's economy.
 A report from The Center for Rural Pennsylvania, a legislative agency of the Pennsylvania General Assembly, reported that hunting, fishing, and furtaking generated a total of $9.6 billion statewide.

 The Boone and Crockett Club reports that five of the ten largest black bear entries came from the state.
 The state also has a tied record for the largest hunter shot black bear in the Boone and Crockett record books at 733 lb and a skull of 23 3/16, tied with a bear shot in California in 1993.
 As of 2007, Pennsylvania has the second-highest number of Boone and Crockett-recorded record black bears at 183, behind Wisconsin's 299.